ACM Celebrates Hispanic Heritage Month, Sept. 15 - Oct. 15, 2023

 Carlos R. Rivero is an Associate Professor in the Computer Science Department at the Rochester Institute of Technology.
 His research focuses on knowledge graphs: how to integrate them, how to complete them, and how to evaluate integration and completion.
 He teaches database and data mining courses and enjoys mentoring students.

-At ACM, our commitment to diversity, inclusion, and equity is fundamental to our mission.
-Diverse perspectives, backgrounds, and experiences enrich the ACM community and strengthen ACM’s ability to support the computing communities globally.
-By acknowledging and celebrating the unique qualities of diverse membership, ACM cultivates an inclusive environment where all are supported and empowered to inspire and assist others.
-Awareness months are a time dedicated to reflection, education, and engagement to understand and embrace the diverse backgrounds within the ACM community.
-We invite you to join ACM in these celebrations as we strive to create inclusive and equitable environments for all within the computing community.
+Embracing diverse perspectives, backgrounds, and experiences enrich the ACM community and strengthen ACM's ability to support the global computing community.
+Awareness months are a time dedicated to reflection, education, and engagement to understand and embrace the diverse membership within the ACM community.
+Our archive display the past and current celebrations ACM have created to foster an inclusive and equitable environment for all within the computing community.

 How Diverse Is Your Team?